 Branding is just the overall look of your site, the colors, the fonts, your logo, and the overall aesthetic of your site.
 Your site has to be a reflection of your personality.
 What colors do you like?
 Choose three to four colors and use them throughout your blog.
-On your logo, in stock pictures, and in your pin images.
+On your logo, in-stock pictures, and in your pin images.

 When starting out, it’s perfectly ok to use a free theme.
 A good free theme that I can recommend is Astra.
 It is simple and easy to navigate.
-As far as free themes are concerned it is very nice looking.
+And as far as free themes are concerned it is very nice looking.
 From there you can download the Gutenberg templates it comes with built-in pages.
 Very convenient.

 I chose a free theme because, again, I didn’t have the dough.
 And I wanted to keep my costs as low as possible at the time.